 This policy does not address Xolair (omalizumab).
-Refer to the Pharmacy Managament Drug Policy Pharmacy-57.
+Please refer to the Pharmacy Management Drug Policy Pharmacy-57.

 This policy does not address Palforzia (peanut [Arachis hypogaea] allergen powder-dnfp).
-Refer to the Pharmacy Managament Drug Policy Pharmacy-88.
+Please refer to the Pharmacy Management Drug Policy Pharmacy-88.

-Refer to Corporate Medical Policy # 2.01.10 Allergy Testing.
+Refer to Corporate Medical Policy #2.01.10 Allergy Testing

-Refer to Corporate Medical Policy # 8.01.20 Acupuncture and Auricular Electrostimulation.
+Refer to Corporate Medical Policy #8.01.20 Acupuncture and Auricular Electrostimulation

-Refer to Corporate Medical Policy # 11.01.03 Experimental or Investigational Services.
+Refer to Corporate Medical Policy #11.01.03 Experimental or Investigational Services

-POLICY GUIDELINES
+POLICY GUIDELINE

-The Center for Biologics Evaluation and Research (CBER) regulates allergenic products.
-Currently, there are two types of licensed allergen extracts administered for allergen immunotherapy:

-- I. Injectable allergen extracts: Benefits for injections of allergens should be individualized for each patient and are considered under the medical portion of the member's subscriber contract, when medically appropriate. - II.
-Sublingual allergen extract tablets: Benefits for sublingual immunotherapy (SLIT) formulations that have been approved for marketing by the FDA and dispensed by a pharmacist are considered under the pharmacy portion of the member's subscriber contract, when medically appropriate.
+- I. The Center for Biologics Evaluation and Research (CBER) regulates allergenic products.
+Currently, there are two types of licensed allergen extracts administered for allergen immunotherapy: - A. Injectable Allergen Extracts Benefits for injections of allergens should be individualized for each patient and are considered under the medical portion of the member's subscriber contract, when medically appropriate. - B. Sublingual Allergen Extract Tablets Benefits for sublingual immunotherapy (SLIT) formulations that have been approved for marketing by the FDA and dispensed by a pharmacist are considered under the pharmacy portion of the member's subscriber contract, when medically appropriate.
 The first dose of sublingual immunotherapy is administered in a healthcare setting under the supervision of a physician, for monitoring of adverse reactions.